jsgoupil/request-logger-module/README.md

 }
 ```

-You can activate the `CaptureRequestBody` and `CaptureResponseBody` if you want to tell the module to capture them.
+You can return `true` from the `ShouldCaptureRequestBody` and `ShouldCaptureResponseBody` method, if you want to tell the module to capture them.
 However, keep in mind that it makes a copy of the actual request and response body before it is sent to the client.
 This will incur a performance hit.